Swimming pool: Sanitation

 Levels of bacteria and viruses in swimming pool water must be kept low to prevent the spread of diseases and pathogens.
-Bacteria, algae and insect larvae can enter the pool if water is not properly sanitized.
+Bacteria, algae and insect larvae can breed in the pool if water is not properly sanitized.
 Pumps, mechanical sand filters, and disinfectants are often used to sanitise the water.

 Chemical disinfectants, such as chlorine (usually as a hypochlorite salt, such as calcium hypochlorite) and bromine, are commonly used to kill pathogens.
 If not properly maintained, chemical sanitation can produce high levels of disinfection byproducts.
 Sanitized swimming pool water can theoretically appear green if a certain amount of iron salts or copper chloride are present in the water.